What is a Windows XP Icon

 Icons can also be embedded inside an application (.EXE), application extension (.DLL), or other executable file.
 This option is used quite often by application developers.
 Icon editors are usually able to extract icons from applications.

 There is one more file format related to icons.
 It is called Icon Library (.ICL) and its sole purpose is to have multiple icons in one file.
-We consider the value of this format negligible, because anyone can get similar or better results by zipping icons or putting them into an ordinary file-system folder.
-Let us know, if you have different opinion.
+The value of this format is questionable, because anyone can get similar or better results by zipping icons or putting them into an ordinary file-system folder.

 What about the new Windows XP icon format?